• 1456 words

 Google SERP example:

-Just as we do in naming the URL, it’s important to add definitive keywords in the page or post’s title tags to signal relevancy.
+Just as we do in naming the URL, it’s important to add definitive keywords in the page or post’s title tags to signal relevancy and increase search engine impressions.

 - Keep meta descriptions under 160 characters